Michel de Carvalho: Early life

-Born Michel Ray Popper in Gerrards Cross, Buckinghamshire on 21 July 1944.
-De Carvalho's father was a Brazilian diplomat and his mother was British.
-His legal father was Heino Popper (b.
-1906/7), leather merchant (son of Alfred Popper (8 March 1882 - Burlington, New Jersey, January 1968?), leather merchant in Berlin, and his wife), married in Marylebone, London, on 25 May 1937 to Anne "Annie" Lisser (b.
-United Kingdom of Great Britain and Ireland, 1905/6), who was married firstly to and divorced Max Pam.
-His maternal grandparents were Alfred Lisser, banker in Hamburg (Lisser & Rosenkranz), Chairman of the Representatives' Council of the German-Israelite Community of Hamburg, and his wife Elsa Philip.

-He appeared in several films as a child and teenager, including the 1962 epic film Lawrence of Arabia (where he played the character Farraj, Lawrence's personal servant), The Divided Heart in 1954, The Tin Star with Henry Fonda and Anthony Perkins in 1957, and The Brave One in 1956 where he plays a young Mexican boy who tries to rescue his pet bull from being killed by a champion bullfighter.
+He was born Michel Ray Popper in Gerrards Cross, Buckinghamshire, on 21 July 1944.
+Using the stage-name 'Michel Ray', he appeared in several films as a child and teenager, including the 1962 epic film Lawrence of Arabia (where he played the character Farraj, Lawrence's personal servant), The Divided Heart in 1954, The Tin Star with Henry Fonda and Anthony Perkins in 1957, and The Brave One in 1956 where he plays a young Mexican boy who tries to rescue his pet bull from being killed by a champion bullfighter.

 He quit acting to attend Harvard University, which he later described as "just about the most stupid decision" he ever made.
 Nevertheless, de Carvalho graduated from Harvard and then earned an MBA degree from the same university.

 De Carvalho represented Great Britain at the 1968 Winter Olympics in skiing, and luge at the 1972 and 1976 Winter Olympics.
 In May 2013 he was named President of British Skeleton.